Ziegmaster/ZiegmaChat/USERGUIDE.md

 8. Set the port (Not the same as previous one! e.g, 8080.
 If it's in use > try any other.)

 > ✅
-> After that Streamer.bot can connect to OBS and accept requests from ZiegmaChat
+> After that Streamer.bot can connect to OBS and accept requests from ZiegmaChat!

 # **ZiegmaChat**